denispeplin/link_to_action/README.md

 :name # overwrites default name of the link
 :send # method to send to object to get name
 :raw # method to send to object to get name, output raw
+:i18n # if `i18n: true` is set, I18n name is displayed
 ```

 ## Examples